Autodesk 3ds Max Software | Get Prices & Buy Official 3ds Max 2025

 COMMUNITY

-3ds Max is used by 3D modellers, animators and lighting artists for game development, film and TV productions (US Site) and design visualization projects.
+3ds Max is used by 3D modelers, animators, and lighting artists for game development (US Site), film and TV productions (US Site), and design visualization (US Site) projects.

-Autodesk 3ds Max and Autodesk Maya are used by creative studios around the world for animation, modelling, visual effects and rendering.
+Autodesk 3ds Max and Autodesk Maya are used by creative studios around the world for animation, modeling, visual effects, and rendering.
 Learn when to choose 3ds Max (US Site) and when to choose Maya (US Site).

 Autodesk 3ds Max runs on Microsoft® Windows® 11 and Windows 10.
 See 3ds Max system requirements (US Site) for details.